Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin

 Two effective Hamiltonians derived using different unitary transformations are related through an additional unitary transformation.
-This appendix compares two approaches: the CSM transformation and the continuous unitary (CU) transformation.
-We analyze the effective Hamiltonians for the one-dimensional transverse-field Ising model discussed in Sec.~\ref{sec:1d} and compare our results with those obtained using the CU transformation in Ref.~\cite{YangS2011}.
+This appendix compares two approaches: the CSM transformation and the continuous unitary transformation.
+We analyze the effective Hamiltonians for the one-dimensional transverse-field Ising model discussed in Sec.~\ref{sec:1d} and compare our results with those obtained using the continuous unitary transformation in Ref.~\cite{YangS2011}.

 The sum of the on-site potential, $\sum_i t_{ii}(n)$, corresponds to the trace of the effective Hamiltonian, $\sum_{i=1}^n t_{ii}(n) = \mathrm{Tr}{\bm H}_\text{eff,11}$.
 This quantity is invariant under unitary transformations.
-As a result, the on-site potential $t_{0}^{\rm NLC}(n)$, derived from the NLC expansion of $t_{ii}(n)$ up to $n$ spins, is independent of the specific block-diagonalization method employed.
+As a result, the on-site potential $t_{0}^{\rm NLCE}(n)$, derived from NLCE of $t_{ii}(n)$ up to $n$ spins, is independent of the specific block-diagonalization method employed.
 This invariance is confirmed by the data shown in Fig.~\ref{fig:comp}(Upper).